Mevia/slate/source/includes/_resources_flag_policies.md

 # Flag Policies
 The following resources are used to flag policies.
-A flag policy is used to monitor a specific type of flag.
+A flag policy is used to monitor a specific type of <a href='/#flag-types'>event</a> in the system, and generates a <a href='#flags'>flag</a> for every occurrence.

 ## Get all flag policies